geovedi/book-notes/1991/the-silva-mind-control-method.notes.md

   - Christ's admonition to keep healing incidents private has deeper meaning.

 ## Some Speculations
-- Background of the Author and Practical Approach:
+- Background of José and Practical Approach:
   - Chapters 3 to 15 are designed to tackle everyday challenges through enhanced mental engagement.
-  - The author's practical methodology is a result of more than three decades of dedicated study and experimentation.
+  - José's practical methodology is a result of more than three decades of dedicated study and experimentation.
-  - The author's own humble upbringing influenced his focus on pragmatic matters.
+  - José's own humble upbringing influenced his focus on pragmatic matters.
   - The journey of exploration and its discoveries and influences evoke both speculation and amazement.
   - The central emphasis lies in adopting a highly pragmatic and actionable approach to life's intricacies.
 - Consistency of Discoveries with Religious Beliefs:
-  - The author's revelations are grounded in practicality and do not clash with religious convictions.
+  - José's revelations are grounded in practicality and do not clash with religious convictions.
-  - Unlike previous eras marked by strained relations between science and religion, the author's stance remains unaffected.
+  - Unlike previous eras marked by strained relations between science and religion, José's stance remains unaffected.
-  - Personal experiences have not led the author to encounter any discord between scientific findings and his religious faith.
+  - Personal experiences have not led José to encounter any discord between scientific findings and his religious faith.
-  - The author is intrigued by the remarkable harmony between his discoveries and diverse religious beliefs or worldviews.
+  - José is intrigued by the remarkable harmony between his discoveries and diverse religious beliefs or worldviews.
   - The community of Mind Control graduates encompasses individuals from various belief systems and fields of expertise.
 - Universal Principles and Queries:
   - The universe adheres to discernible laws that science progressively uncovers.